 Bacteria, viruses even allergies can develop a cough, cold, runny nose, and congestion.
 Sometimes, severe health conditions such as laryngeal paralysis, lung problem even heart diseases can be the reason for the cough.

 So, the essential part is to find the reason behind it.
 That is why you need to track the symptom.
-If it turns out to be worsening, immediately visit a vet for better options.
+Then, if it turns out to be worsening, immediately visit a vet for better options.

 Why Giving Cough Medicine Isn’t a Good Idea?